antmicro/farshow/README.md

 ./farshow-server-example --help
 ```

-### `farshow` application
+### The `farshow` application

-To receive and display the frames, you have to run the client:
+To receive and display frames, you have to run the client:
 ```
 ./farshow
 ```

-After a successful run, the window with named streams should appear.
+After a successful run, a window with named streams should appear.

 ![Client GUI gif](resources/client.gif)